 Functional medicine like traditional herbal practice has a different approach.
 It looks for the root causes of illness rather than only addressing symptoms.
 A person's genes can make them more susceptible to certain illnesses.
 But, genes are not the full story.
 In fact, dietary choices and lifestyle factors can have a huge influence.

-Of course we can’t change a person’s genes, but by uncovering the circumstances that have caused imbalances in a person's health helps to direct a personalised treatment plan for optimising health and wellbeing.
+Discovering the circumstances that have caused imbalances in a person's health helps to direct a personalised treatment plan for optimising health and wellbeing.

 As a graduate of the AFMCP course and other courses on this subject, I incorporate functional medicine practices and principles into my herbal practice to promote the health and wellness of my patients.

 There is no single optimised model for practising functional medicine.
 In fact, many practitioners use functional medicine principles alongside or within the scope of their training.
 For instance, I use medicinal herbs and nutrition to promote health and wellness in my patients.